Etutam1/Etutam1/README.md

 - 📲 You ca also contact me at **+34 603 54 15 16**

-- 📄 Know about my experiences I worked as Head Bartender in multiple cocktail bars for the last 7 years but I finally decided to give a chance to programming and I foundou that This is the Way!
+- 📄 I worked as Head Bartender in multiple cocktail bars for the last 7 years but I finally decided to give a chance to programming so I found out that This is the Way!

 - 🗣️ Languages **🇪🇸 🇬🇧 🇩🇪 🇫🇷**